-The Australian government is part of the Australian Parliament.
-After a federal election, the party (or coalition of parties) with the support of the majority of members elected to the House of Representatives becomes the government.
+After a federal election, the party or coalition of parties with the support of the majority of members elected to the House of Representatives becomes the Australian Government.

-To remain in office the government must keep the support of the majority in the House of Representatives.
+To remain in office the government must keep the support of the majority of members in the House.

-If a government coalition decided they no longer wanted to work together, — and the government no longer had the support of the majority of the members of the House of Representatives — several things could happen;
+If a government coalition decided they no longer wanted to work together—and this resulted in the government no longer having the support of the majority of members of the House—several things could happen;

 - The former coalition partners might negotiate and come to a new coalition arrangement or a non-formal arrangement where one of the two parties agrees to support the other party to form government.